Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

-Motivation to work out is not always easy to come by, but a little gamification can help you along the way.
-This is where Treasure Trek comes in.
-This fun, lighthearted app allows you to power a pirate ship with your steps and find sunken treasure along the way.
+Motivation to work out is not always easy to come by, but a little gamification can go a long way.
+Enter Treasure Trek.
+This fun, lighthearted app allows you to power a pirate ship with your steps and find sunken treasure along as you progress.
 You can then spend your hard-earned coin on ship and crew upgrades.
 No microtransactions involved!
-You can even get pets — a parrot is a timeless classic we recommend.
-It’s what makes Treasure Trek an enjoyable and rewarding app.
-Even if it isn’t terribly practical, it’s entertaining and wholesome.
+You can even get pets.
+Though it isn’t terribly practical, it’s entertaining and wholesome.

 Uber